 - Additional decorative paint and post curb extensions along 23rd Ave and 25th Ave.

 - New speed bumps on NW Couch St and NW Davis St between 16th Ave and 19th Ave to mitigate traffic impacts related to the NW Flanders St neighborhood greenway diverters.

 The Northwest in Motion Plan was adopted by City Council in October 2020!

 This is the culmination of over two years of data-driven analysis, community outreach, and collaborative problem-solving to develop a near-term implementation plan to improve walking, biking, and public transit in the Northwest District and surrounding area.

-Download the report here:
+Download the Adopted Plan here:

 Highlights of the plan include:

 - 5 near-term Neighborhood Greenway upgrade and expansion projects